-As in case of simulation, we quantify the the ability of the methods to estimate the uncertainty of the flux measurements in Tab.~\ref{tab:regression_metrics_ztf2}.
-As can be judged from the table, Normalizing Flows show better quality metrics than other methods for all metrics except nRMSEo and PICP$_{68}$.
-Gaussian Processes demonstrate similar results.
-In general, neural networks tend to underestimate the uncertainties on ZTF as well as on PLAsTiCC.
+As in the case of the simulations, we quantified the ability of the methods to estimate the uncertainties of the flux measurements as presented in Table~\ref{tab:regression_metrics_ztf2}.
+It shows that NF model shows better quality metrics than other methods for all metrics except for nRMSEo and PICP$_{68}$.
+The GP demonstrates similar results.
+In general, neural networks tend to underestimate the uncertainties on the ZTF BTS as well as on the PLAsTiCC.

-We conduct an additional experiment to measure the dependency of the approximation quality from the number of observations in a light curve.
-We split each light curve in our ZTF data set into train and test samples.
-The test sample contains points from two time bins with a width of 5 days.
-We use them to calculate the MAPE metric values.
-From the train sample we randomly select $N$ observations from the light curve for the approximation fitting.
-If there is a lack of points, the curve is discarded.
-We estimate the MAPE mean value and its uncertainty using bootstrap technique over the selected light curves.
-This procedure is repeated for $N$ from 6 to 100 observations with a step of 2.
+We conducted an additional experiment to measure the dependency of the approximation quality on the number of observations in a light curve.
+We split each individual light curve in our PLAsTiCC and ZTF BTS datasets into training and testing samples.
+The testing sample contains points from two time bins with a width of five days.
+We used them to calculate the MAPE metric values.
+From the training sample, we randomly selected $N$ observations from each light curve for the approximation fitting.
+If there were fewer than N points in the curve, it was discarded.
+We estimated the MAPE mean value and its uncertainty using the bootstrap technique over the selected light curves.
+This procedure was repeated for $N$ ranging from six to 60 observations for the PLAsTiCC and from six to 100 observations for the ZTF BTS with a step of two.
 The results are demonstrated in Fig.~\ref{fig:MAPE_approx}.
-As expected, the plot shows that the approximation error significantly drops with increase of the number of observations.
-The dependencies flatten after number of training points pass 50.
-MLP method shows better approximation quality than GP in all ranges of $N$.
-We conclude that neural networks work well even with a very small number of observations in a light curve.
+As expected, the plots show that the approximation error significantly drops with the increase in the number of observations.
+The metric values flatten after the number of observations in the training sample reaches the point of 50.
+MLP method shows a better approximation quality than GP in all ranges of $N$.
+We conclude that neural networks reach appropriate results -- even when they are trained on a light curve with a very small number of observations.